 Instructors will provide assignment feedback and assignments grades within 48 hours of an assignment’s submission.
 Instructors will return written and phone contact from students and parents within 24 hours.

 FLVS Global School Drop Policy

-Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be referred to a lead teacher or the FLVS Global School Principal in an attempt to communicate the urgency of recommitting to the course.
+Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be contacted by their instructor in an attempt to communicate the urgency of recommitting to the course.

-- When attempts to contact the family are successful, the lead teacher or FLVS Global School Principal will work with students and parents to design a plan for success in the course.
+When attempts to contact the family are successful, the instructor will work with students and parents to design a plan for success in the course.
 The plan will include work and contact commitments from the student.
 This process ensures than everyone involved with the student’s education – FLVS, student, parent, and school stakeholders – acknowledges that consistent work and continuous communication with his/her teacher are what will lead the student to success.

-- Failure to respond to the lead teacher’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family, may result in administrative removal from the course with an F grade.
+Failure to respond to the teacher’s attempts to contact the student, or failure to adhere to the Success Plan created by the student and family, may result in administrative removal from the course.